braze-inc/braze-docs/_docs/_api/endpoints/user_data/external_id_migration/post_external_ids_rename.md

 | `external_id_renames` | Required | Array of external identifier rename objects | View request example and the following limitations for the structure of the external identifier rename object. |
 {: .reset-td-br-1 .reset-td-br-2 .reset-td-br-3  .reset-td-br-4}

-- The `current_external_id` must be the user’s primary ID, and cannot be a deprecated ID
+- The `current_external_id` must be the user's primary ID, and cannot be a deprecated ID
 - The `new_external_id` must not already be in use as either a primary ID or a deprecated ID
 - The `current_external_id` and `new_external_id` cannot be the same